PavelVesely/t-digest/README.md

 Run scenario 1. (the careful attacks) with `WriteCentroidData=true, CompareToSorted=true`.
 (This will overwrite outputs with identical files if you have already run the experiment with the given configuration.)
 Run scenario 2. (the IID case) with `writeCentroidData=true, DigestImpl=`.

-These generate outputs which are used by both the `overlap_computation` notebook and a cell in the `error_plots` notebook demonstrating the (theoretically clear) result that the carefully constructed input is not difficult for the t-digest when presented in sorted order.
+These generate outputs which are used by both the [overlap_computation](docs/python/adversarial_plots/notebooks/overlap_computation.ipynb) notebook and a cell in the [error_plots](docs/python/adversarial_plots/notebooks/error_plots.ipynb) notebook demonstrating the (theoretically clear) result that the carefully constructed input is not difficult for the t-digest when presented in sorted order.

 The "local overlap" plots do not appear in the paper.

-(TODO: script versions of notebooks)

 ## Remarks